A Consumer Guide to Air Travel

 DOT has not mandated the form or amount of compensation that airlines offer to volunteers.
 DOT does, however, require airlines to advise any volunteer whether he or she might be involuntarily bumped and, if that were to occur, the amount of compensation that would be due.
 Carriers can negotiate with their passengers for mutually acceptable compensation.
 Airlines generally offer a free trip or other transportation benefits to prospective volunteers.
 The airlines give employees guidelines for bargaining with passengers, and they may select those volunteers willing to sell back their reservations for the lowest price.
 If the airline offers you a free ticket or a transportation voucher in a certain dollar amount, ask about restrictions.
 How long is the ticket or voucher good for?
 Is it "blacked out" during holiday periods when you might want to use it?
 Can it be used for international flights?

 DOT requires each airline to give all passengers who are bumped involuntarily a written statement describing their rights and explaining how the carrier decides who gets on an oversold flight and who doesn't.
 Those travelers who don't get to fly are frequently entitled to denied boarding compensation in the form of a check or cash.
-The amount depends on the price of their ticket and the length of the delay:
+The minimum amount depends on the price of the traveler's ticket and the length of the delay.
+DOT's requirements are the minimum but airlines may choose to provide a higher amount.

 - If you are bumped involuntarily and the airline arranges substitute transportation that is scheduled to get you to your final destination (including later connections) within one hour of your original scheduled arrival time, there is no compensation.

-- If the airline arranges substitute transportation that is scheduled to arrive at your destination between one and two hours after your original arrival time (between one and four hours on international flights), the airline must pay you an amount equal to 200% of your one-way fare to your final destination that day, with a $650 maximum.
+- If the airline arranges substitute transportation that is scheduled to arrive at your destination between one and two hours after your original arrival time (between one and four hours on international flights), the airline must pay you, at a minimum, an amount equal to 200% of your one-way fare to your final destination that day, or $775, whichever amount is lower.

-- If the substitute transportation is scheduled to get you to your destination more than two hours later (four hours internationally), or if the airline does not make any substitute travel arrangements for you, the compensation doubles (400% of your one-way fare, $1300 maximum).
+- If the substitute transportation is scheduled to get you to your destination more than two hours later (four hours internationally), or if the airline does not make any substitute travel arrangements for you, the minimum compensation doubles (400% of your one-way fare, or $1,550, whichever amount is lower).

 - If your ticket does not show a fare (for example, a frequent-flyer award ticket or a ticket issued by a consolidator), your denied boarding compensation is based on the lowest cash, check or credit card payment charged for a ticket in the same class of service (e.g., coach, first class) on that flight.